Reactive-Extensions/RxJS/doc/gettingstarted/callbacks.md

 ## Converting Promises to Observable Sequences ##

 Callbacks aren't the only asynchronous feature that can be converted to an observable sequence.
 It's quite simple to convert a Promise object which conforms to the [Promises A+ Spec](http://promises-aplus.github.io/promises-spec/) where the behavior is uniform across implementations.
 To support this, we provide the [`Rx.Observable.fromPromise`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservablefrompromisepromise) method which calls the `then` method of the promise to handle both success and error cases.

+In the following example, we create promise objects using [RSVP](https://github.com/tildeio/rsvp.js) library.

 ```js
 // Create a promise which resolves 42